How to Transfer Files from Google Drive to Dropbox?

 Part 1: Why Move Files from Google Drive to Dropbox?

-When it comes to Google Drive and Dropbox, both of these platforms provide you with a lot of features.
-But when it comes to choosing a specific platform, you should be clear with what actually you want.
+When it comes to Google Drive and Dropbox, both platforms provide you with a lot of features.
+But when choosing a specific platform, you should be clear with what you actually want.
 You should have a specific need.
-Only then you can choose a platform that meets your need.
+Only then can you choose a platform that meets your need.

 When it comes to general features, Dropbox is having the edge over Google Drive.
 It provides you with more features and abilities in several sectors.
 Let us discuss this in more detail.

 1. File synching: When it comes to a file synching approach, Dropbox is the inventor.
-It is known by the name of “block-level file copying”.
-It actually means only changed bits are copied during synching, once the file is in the cloud storage.
-This means when you are going to sync the updated version, it will take less time than the original.
+The name knows it of “block-level file copying”.
+It actually means only changed bits are copied during synching once the file is in the cloud storage.
+When you are going to sync the updated version, it will take less time than the original.
 But when it comes to Google, it doesn’t use this property.
 As a result, the time taken is more.

 2. Speed: One more thing to consider is although Google owns some of the fastest cloud servers in the world.
 When it comes to LAN sync, Dropbox has an edge.
 It means you can transfer files between computers connected to a single network at a very high speed.
 On the other hand, Google Drive first upload files to the web and then download them again.
 As a result, this process takes some time in comparison to Dropbox.